Vatican Museums Tickets & Tours

 Necropolis

-The Vatican Necropolis, located beneath St. Peter’s Basilica, is an ancient burial site believed to contain the tomb of St. Peter.
+Located beneath St. Peter’s Basilica, this is an ancient burial site believed to contain the tomb of St. Peter.
 A special guided tour is required for access.

 Access: Included in select experiences